Date: Last updated on January 22, 2021

 November 2020 over November 2019 or October 2020 over October 2019

 November 2020 or October 2020 over average of January and February 2020

-Note that for the purpose of the top-up CEWS, eligibility would generally be determined by the change in an eligible employer's revenues for a 3-month period.
-Table 4 below outlines each claiming period and the relevant period for determining an eligible employer’s average change in revenue.
+For the purpose of the top-up CEWS, eligibility is determined by the change in an eligible employer's revenues for a 3-month period for Periods 5 to 7.
+Table 5 below outlines each claiming period and the relevant period for determining an eligible employer’s average change in revenue.

-Table 4 - Reference periods for the top-up CEWS
+Table 5 - Reference Periods for the Top-up CEWS

 April to June 2020 over April to June 2019

 April to June 2020 average over January and February 2020 average*

 May to July 2020 over May to July 2019